Busy Bee: History

 Busy Bee was founded by Bjørn G. Braathen, son of Braathens SAFE's founder and owner Ludvig G. Braathen.
 It rested on two niches—providing feeder services to Braathens SAFE's services and providing corporate charter flights.
 Ludvig G. Braathens Rederi alone was in such high demand for corporate charter that the airline could nearly fill one plane with that group alone.

 The company was incorporated as Busy Bee Air Service A/S in 1966, with operations commencing on 9 May.
 The name was inspired by a pub in London with the same name.
 Initially it operated a fleet of a Piper Aztec and a Learjet 23, the latter the first corporate jet operating out of Norway.
-In December the Learjet was painted in zebra stripes and leased to a film company for the shooting of The Last Safari in Kenya.
+In December, the Learjet was painted in zebra stripes and leased to a film company for the shooting of The Last Safari in Kenya.

-The Learjet was sold already in September 1967.
-Later that year the airline took delivery of the first of what would be three Piper PA-31 Navajos.
+The Learjet was sold in September 1967.
+Later that year, the airline took delivery of the first of what would be three Piper PA-31 Navajos.
 A Cessna 185 was also bought, which remained in use until 1974.
-The airline followed up with a second Piper Aztec in 1968, but sold them both by 1969.
+The airline followed up with a second Piper Aztec in 1968, but had sold them both by 1969.
 A Cessna 206 was used between 1972 and 1974.
 Both the Cessnas were seaplanes, which operated out of the water airport at Fornebu.

 Busy Bee launched its first Hawker Siddeley HS.125 in April 1968, and added a second such aircraft in December 1968 and a third in February 1970.
-By 1968 Busy Bee was the largest private charter operator out of Norway.
-In addition to business executives, the airline derived a significant portion of its business from Norway's significant shipping industry.
+By 1968, Busy Bee was the largest private charter operator out of Norway.
+In addition to business executives, the airline derived a major portion of its business from Norway's significant shipping industry.
 A typical task would involve flying spare parts and technicians to a far-away port to make crucial repairs to ships, allowing faster reentry into revenue service.

-The airline took into use an air-supported hangar at Oslo Airport, Fornebu in February 1969, which measured 67 by 34 m.
+The airline took into use an air-supported hangar at Oslo Airport, Fornebu, in February 1969, which measured 67 by 34 m.
 This was caused by zoning restrictions at Fornebu, which banned the construction of permanent structures.
 The three HS.125s were sold in 1972.

 The company came under financial distress in 1973.
-IT went into administration, was restructured and bought by Braathens SAFE's holding company, Braganza.
+It went into administration, was restructured and bought by Braathens SAFE's holding company, Braganza.
 The company took the name Air Executive Norway A/S. The aircraft were gradually repainted in white, red and blue to more closely match that of Braathens SAFE.
-Meanwhile, their ordered three Short Skyvans, which were operated until 1984.
+Meanwhile, they ordered three Short Skyvans, which were operated until 1984.